Streaming Video Temporal Action Segmentation In Real Time: Conclusion

 \section{Conclusion}

-In this paper, we focus on the cost of model training steps and the applicable limitation of TAS model.
-Firstly, for reducing the cost, we propose three different end-to-end training frameworks to get rid of extracting frame-level features.
+In this paper, we focus on the cost of model training and the applicable limitation of TAS model.
+Firstly, for reducing the cost of model training, we propose three different end-to-end training frameworks to get rid of complicated step -- extracting frame-level features.
 Secondly, we propose Transeger model to make multi-modality real-time TAS realize.
+Finally, our model broadens the application scenarios of the TAS.
+SVTAS model can be applied for offline, online, streaming, and real-time scenarios, and so on.
 The widespread experiment results show that our proposed multi-modality real-time SVTAS model can use less than 40\% of state-of-the-art model computation to achieve 90\% of full-video state-of-the-art performance on challenging datasets.
+We should point out that although training on large datasets is attractive, we are constrained by computational resources.